cmu-delphi/covidcast-indicators/CONTRIBUTING.md

 git push -u origin dev-my-feature-branch
 ```

-You can then set draft public API documentation for people who would fetch this
+You can then draft public API documentation for people who would fetch this
 data from the API.
 Public API documentation is kept in the delphi-epidata
 repository, and there is a [template Markdown
 file](https://github.com/cmu-delphi/delphi-epidata/blob/main/docs/api/covidcast-signals/_source-template.md)